-Born in Los Angeles on January 19, 1951, Phyllis Bennis is a Fellow at both the Institute for Policy Studies and the Transnational Institute in Amsterdam.
-She also serves on the advisory board of Peace Action.
-To view a list of her fellow Peace Action board members, click here.
+Born in Los Angeles on January 19, 1951, Phyllis Bennis is a Fellow at both the Institute for Policy Studies (IPS), where she directs the New Internationalism Project, and the Transnational Institute in Amsterdam.

 Raised in a Jewish family in West Los Angeles, Bennis as a girl was active in the Zionist youth movement.
 In 1968 she enrolled at UC Santa Barbara, where she joined the Students for a Democratic Society and was instrumental in bringing Angela Davis and the Chicago Seven to speak on campus.